the-trail-blazer/the-trail-blazer.github.io/docs/ground-rules.md

 ## Ground Rules

 ____________________________________________________________________
-    The Trail Blazer "Blaze your own trails"
+         Trail Blazer
+    "Blaze Your Own Trails"

 ### How we will communicate:

     Slack
     Text message
+    Stand Up Meetings
+    Weekly Meetings
     Big decisions made face to face

 ### Other goals:

     1. Maintain positivity within the group.
 If someone is having an issue please communicate it with the group.
     2. Talk about productivity issues.
     3. Plan to do something producitive daily (even just a conversation not neccesarily getting work done.)